Gooru/ln-rescope/README.md

     ./gradlew

-To run the binary which would be fat jar:
+To run the binary which would be fat jar from the project base directory:

-    java -jar rescope.jar -Dconfig.file=src/main/resources/rescope.json
+    java -jar rescope.jar $(project_loc)/src/main/resources/rescope.json

 ### Fetch Rescope API
-- For rescope to be enabled, class setting should have rescope as true or in case of IL course version should be not null
+- For rescope to be enabled, the course associated with class should be a premium course
-- If this API is called for class or course (IL) for which rescope is not enable, it will throw an error
+- If this API is called for class or course (IL) for which rescope is not enabled, it will throw an error
 - if rescope is enabled, then look up in rescope store to see if there is rescoped data available
     - If available, serve the data
     - Else, send 404.
 But also send a message to event bus so that processing request can be queued
-- Note that currently there are no checks to verify if class and course specified (in class context) are having an association.
-TODO
+- Note that currently there are no checks to verify if class and course specified (in class context) are having an association

 ### Do Rescope API
 - This API will be called internally only